OrchardCMS/OrchardDoc/docs/Documentation/Orchard-module-loader-and-dynamic-compilation.markdown

 #  References Resolution

-(TODO: Explain how Orchard figures out references by looking at the "References" section of the csproj file as well as looking at additional assembly binaries dropped in each module "bin" directory)
+(TODO: Explain how Orchard figures out references by looking at the "References" section of the csproj file as well as looking at additional assembly binaries dropped in each module `bin` directory)

 #  Change of Configuration Detection